haoheliu/haoheliu.github.io/index.md

     #             -- With a studentship from the CVSSP"

 education:
-    - title: "Centre for Vision, Speech and Signal Processing @ University of Surrey, UK, 01/2022 - 01/2025"
+    - title: "Centre for Vision, Speech and Signal Processing @ University of Surrey, UK, 01/2022 - 06/2025"
       image: "/images/surrey_logo.png"
       comment: "-- PhD in Vision, Speech and Signal Processing; Main advisor: [Prof. Mark D. Plumbley]<br/>
-                -- With a studentship from the CVSSP and the EPSRC Grant EP/T019751/1 AI for Sound"
+                -- With a studentship from the CVSSP and the EPSRC Grant EP/T019751/1 AI for Sound<br/>
+                -- 2024 Postgraduate Researcher of the Year Award - University of Surrey, CSEE"
     # - title: "Department of Computer Science and Engineering @ The Ohio State University, US, 01/2021 - 01/2022"
     #   image: "images/Ohio_State_University_seal.svg.png"
     #   comment: "-- PhD in Artificial Intelligence, Quit; advisor: [Prof. DeLiang Wang]<br/>